JarvisAPI/distributed-key-value-store/README.md

 `

 This starts the server on port 8082, if no port is supplied the server defaults to listen on 8082.
-All command line options are optional, the server defauls to using the values listed in this example command.
+All command line options are optional, the server defaults to using the values listed in this example command.

 ---
 ## Tests